Correspondence-free online human motion retargeting: Experiments

 \subsection{Animating target shape with captured 4D data}

-We finally demonstrate our method's performance when directly animating a target shape with the raw 4D output of a multi-view acquisition platform.
-To this end, we take sequences of the multi-view test set and directly retarget them to characters generated using SMPL and CAPE, respectively.
-Note that the input sequence suffers from acquisition noise and that no correspondence information is available,~\ie we input the raw untracked 4D sequence.
+We demonstrate our method's performance when animating a target shape with the raw 4D output of a multi-view acquisition platform.
+We retarget sequences of the multi-view test set directly to characters generated using SMPL, CAPE, and a Mixamo character designed using computer aided design (CAD) tools.
+Note that the input sequence suffers from acquisition noise and that no correspondence information is available,~\ie we input the untracked 4D sequence.

 Fig.~\ref{fig:fig-raw-retargeting} shows the results obtained using our method.
-Note how the overall motion of the source sequence as well as the geometric detail of the target shape are preserved by our method.
+Note how the motion of the source sequence as well as the geometric detail of the different target shapes are preserved by our method.
 To the best of our knowledge, our method is the first that can retarget untracked 4D acquisition data online.

 These examples show the robustness of our method to unseen shapes.
-The first source motion exhibits a body shape with hair, which was not seen during training, demonstrating the robustness of our method to unseen source shapes.
-The preservation of the geometry when considering the CAPE target shape also demonstrates that our model generalizes well when considering unseen target shapes.
+The first source motion exhibits a body shape with hair, not seen during training, demonstrating the robustness of our method to unseen source shapes.
+The preservation of the geometry for CAPE and CAD generated target shapes also demonstrates that our model generalizes well when considering unseen target shapes.

-The quantitative and qualitative results show that our method generalises well on unseen motions such us the motions from Mixamo and unseen shapes such us clothed shapes from CAPE and raw 4D output of multi-view acquisition platforms.
-However, we cannot generalize on clothed shapes with wide garments which is due to LBS limitations.
+Quantitative and qualitative results show our method to generalise well on unseen motions \eg from Mixamo and unseen shapes \eg clothed shapes from CAPE and untracked 4D output of multi-view acquisition platforms.